IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/summaries.md

         return result;
     }
 }
-igRegisterScript("WebGridCustomSummary", (event) => {
-    if (event.detail.field === "UnitsInStock") {
-        event.detail.summaries = WebGridDiscontinuedSummary;
-    }
-}, false);
 ```

 As seen in the examples, the base classes expose the `Operate` method, so you can choose to get all default summaries and modify the result, or calculate entirely new summary results.

 The method returns a list of `SummaryResult`.